Lucchese crime family New Jersey faction: Accardi to Abate

 During the 1940s and early 1950s, the Jersey crew was headed by Settimo "Big Sam" Accardi in Newark.
 In 1953, Accardi's U.S. citizenship was revoked after not disclosing his previous arrest record.
 Accardi was arrested in 1955, on narcotic charges and fled the country.
 With Accardi's absence Joseph Abate took over running the New Jersey crew.

 Abate had been arrested during the 1930s and 1940s for tax revenue, liquor violations and conspiracy charges.
 By 1959, Abate had been under government surveillance and viewed as a powerful mobster operating in the Atlantic City area.
 His closest allies were his cousin Leonard Pizzolato, his proteges Anthony Accetturo, Carmine Accardi and Vincent Craporatta, a powerful mobster in his gambling network.
 Abate maintained close ties to Genovese family, Philadelphia family, the DeCavalcante family and Bonnano family caporegime Joseph Zicarelli.
-Under Abate's leadership the crew was operating in Norther New Jersey counties of Essex, Morris, Union, Passaic, Bergen, Monmouth, Sussex, Ocean and Atlantic controlling illegal gambling, loansharking, narcotics trafficking, extortion and other crimes.
+Under Abate's leadership the crew was operating in New Jersey counties of Essex, Morris, Union, Passaic, Bergen, Monmouth, Sussex, Ocean and Atlantic controlling illegal gambling, loansharking, narcotics trafficking, extortion and other crimes.

 In 1971, Accetturo relocated to Florida leaving his cousin Michael Taccetta to supervise the Jersey crew and all the operations.
 The Accetturo used Taccetta to control his gambling and narcotics network that operate in Essex, Union, Morris and Passaic counties and a small scale in Monmouth, Ocean, Bergen and Sussex counties.
 While Michael Taccetta was controlling the Essex County gambling operations he was able to absorbed the Essex gambling territory that was run by Genovese family member Tino Fiumara, after Fiumara was imprisoned and take over the Essex gambling territory that was controlled by Philly family members Pasquale Martorano and Antonio Caponigro.
 Accetturo also had Taccetta control his multi-million dollar narcotics distribution network that was operating from South America and the Caribbean to Florida, New Jersey and New York City.
 In 1975, Angelo Taccetta the father of Michael and Martin Taccetta, assumed control of the Genovese family's Newark gambling network run by soldier Anthony Campisi.